-When most people think of digital nomads or remote workers, they often think of Chang Mai in Thailand, Ubud in Bali, or other remote work hotspots in South East Asia.
-However, there are lot of inexpensive mountain and beach towns in Canada, the United States and Mexico that offer fast Internet and a low cost of living.
+When most people think of remote work and becoming location independent, they often think of these digital nomad spots that are in tropical places.
+However, there are many inexpensive mountain and beach towns in Canada, the United States, and Mexico that offer fast Internet and a low cost of living.

 I love working remotely and having the freedom to take off in the winter to tropical paradises but the reality is that in the tropics the Internet connection is often slow and the heat oppressive.

 There are clear advantages of working in popular remote worker hotspots in South East Asia (exotic beaches, low cost, warm culture) but here are a few disadvantages that I’ve encountered in these faraway places:

 1. Difficult time zones.